heyyitskelvi/Fight-Club-Spell-Formatter/README.md

-# mhh-spell-xml-generator
+# Fight Club Spell Formatter

 A tool to convert 5e spells to XML format accepted by Fight Club.
-Using this to convert the Midgard Heroes Handbook.
+Originally created to conver the Midgard Hero's Handbook spells.